GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 ##### Configure Terraform variables

-Rename the `terraform.tfvars.tmpl`` file to `terraform.tfvars`` and update it to match your environment settings.
+Rename the `terraform.tfvars.tmpl` file to `terraform.tfvars` and update it to match your environment settings.

-*TBD.
-The detailed instruction to follow.
-For now refer to the variables.tf for more information on the configurable settings.*
+At a minimum, you need to configure the following settings:
+- `project_id` - your project ID
+- `region` - your region.
+All load testing components will be provisioned in this region
+- `prefix` - the prefix that will be added to the predefined names of resources provisioned by the configuration

+With these settings, the Terraform configuration will use predefined names from the [variables.tf](environment/2-load_generator/variables.tf) file for Pubsub and BigQuery components, with the prefix added to the name of each resource.
+If you want to change the default names, override them in the `terraform.tfvars` file.

 ##### Apply the configuration